KoalaV2/gettime/README.md

 Link to a Google form, where users can request their school to be added.

 ### getDataMaxAge
 The maximum age for the cache of schedule data.
-Default is 300 secounds (5 minutes)
+Default is 300 secounds (5 minutes).

 ### getFoodMaxAge
 The maximum age for the cache of food data.
 Default is 3600 secounds (60 minutes).
 This can be set higher then `getDataMaxAge` because it should not change as often, and its less important then the schedule information.

+### discordCacheAgeMax
+Similar to `getDataMaxAge`, but it's just for the Discord bot.

 ***